 The Tapestry of Bayeux may go on loan to the United Kingdom in 2024.
 Read all about it here.

 There is going to be a complete redesign of the Bayeux Museum housing the Tapestry.
-Opening of the new display area is scheduled for 2025.
+The opening of the new display area is scheduled for 2025.

 Wow!
 That was some history lesson.
 Fascinating.
 A very interesting read.
 I was unaware of this.
 A great way to travel while staying home.
 A Happy New Year to the Author and all her readers.
 Keep writing Please!
 P.S.
 What a year of stories from France!
 Merci.